 Bringing It All Together

-Start by reading our full comparison of differences between English and American Golden Retrievers to go deeper on the two most searched types.
+Start by reading our full comparison of American vs English Golden Retriever differences to go deeper on the two most searched types.
 Then connect with a reputable breeder who health-tests both parents and can speak specifically to working line vs. show line within their program.
 The more informed you are going in, the more rewarding every year with your Golden will be.